Publications

 IEEE Transactions on Medical Robotics and Bionics (T-MRB), 2024; presented in IEEE 2024 RAS/EMBS Intl.
 Conference on Biomedical Robotics and Biomechatronics (BioRob)

 Individuals with hand paralysis resulting from a C6-C7 spinal cord injury (SCI) frequently rely on tenodesis for grasping.
 However, tenodesis generates limited grasping force and demands constant exertion to maintain a grasp, leading to fatigue and sometimes pain.
 We introduce the MyHand-SCI, a wearable robot that provides grasping assistance through motorized exotendons.
-Our user-driven device enables independent, ipsilateral operation via a novel Throttle-based Wrist Angle control method, which allows users to maintain grasps without requiring continued wrist extension.
+Our user-driven device enables independent, ipsilateral operation via a novel control method, Throttle-based Wrist Angle (TWA), that allows users to maintain grasps without requiring continued wrist extension.
 A pilot case study with a person with C6 SCI shows an improvement in functional grasping and grasping force, as well as a preserved ability to modulate grasping force while using our device, thus improving their ability to manipulate everyday objects.
 This research is a step towards developing effective and intuitive assistive devices for individuals with hand impairments after SCI.

 method diagram showing task inputs to training model and output of classification